 - Tiebreaker #1: The competitor with the highest score in the demonstration and explanation criteria combined will be declared the winner. - Tiebreaker #2: The competitor with the highest score in the presentation criteria will be declared the winner. - Tiebreaker #3: The competitor with the highest score in the opening criteria will be declared the winner.

 7.3 Competition rules

-Please refer to the competition rules of the Skills Canada National Competition which can be found on the Skills/Compétences Canada website.
+Refer to the competition rules of the Skills Canada National Competition which can be found on our website.

 8 NATIONAL TECHNICAL COMMITTEE MEMBERS